Nuclear artillery: The United States

-In 1991 the US unilaterally withdrew its nuclear artillery shells from service, and Russia responded in kind in 1992.
+In 1991, the US unilaterally withdrew its nuclear artillery shells from service, and Russia responded in kind in 1992.
 The US removed around 1,300 nuclear shells from Europe and reportedly dismantled its last shells by 2004.
-Focus has since moved to development of nuclear bunker buster munitions.
+Focus has since moved to the development of nuclear bunker buster munitions.

-Soviet Union
+The Soviet Union

 The Soviet Union's nuclear artillery was operated by the rocket troops and artillery branch of the Soviet ground forces.
 Delivery units were organic to tank and motor rifle divisions and higher echelons.
 The control and custody of nuclear weapons was the responsibility of the 12th Main Directorate of the Ministry of Defense and its special units.

 The Soviet Union developed and eventually deployed both rocket- and projectile-type nuclear artillery systems.
 The first system developed was the SM-54 (2А3) 406 mm gun, nicknamed "Kondensator" (Russian: Конденсатор, "Capacitor"); this was released in 1956.
 A 420 mm breech-loading smoothbore self-propelled mortar, 2B1 Oka or "Transformator" (Russian: Трансформатор; "Transformer") was produced in 1957.
 Testing revealed critical operational defects in both systems and they were not put into full production.
 The purpose-built weapons suffered from the same deficiencies of the American M-65 Nuclear Cannon to which they are analogous; large, unwieldy, and quickly obsolete.

 Meanwhile, rocket- and missile-based delivery systems were concurrently developed.
 The original systems (the T7 "Scud", the FROG-1 and successors) were first introduced in the late 1950s.
 Development continued on missile based systems: